Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Methods

-This equation has been initially derived for very massive stars $M>50\,\rm M_\odot$ and is in agreement with the $f$ values reported by \cite{Vink2012} for stratification-wind parameter $\beta=1.5$ (see their Table 2), which is an appropriate value for stars of this mass.
-Since we are interested in applying the \citetalias{Sabhahit2023} formalism to stars with $M>20\,\rm M_\odot$, we have checked what happens if we rescale the value $0.75$ in Eq.\,\eqref{eq:eta_s}\,{}{} to be in agreement with the values of $f$ reported by \cite{Vink2012} for $\beta=1$ at $\varv_\infty/\varv_\text{esc}=1.5,\,2.5$.
-We have found negligible differences and thus we use $\eta_{\rm switch}$ in our work.
+This equation was initially derived for very massive stars, $M>50\,\rm M_\odot$, and is in agreement with the $f$ values reported by \cite{Vink2012} for the stratification-wind parameter $\beta=1.5$ (see their Table 2), which is an appropriate value for stars of this mass.
+Since we are interested in applying the \citetalias{Sabhahit2023} formalism to stars with $M>20\,\rm M_\odot$, we checked what happens if we rescale the value $0.75$ in Eq.\,\eqref{eq:eta_s}\,{}{} to be in agreement with the values of $f$ reported by \cite{Vink2012} for $\beta=1$ at $\varv_\infty/\varv_\text{esc}=1.5,\,2.5$.
+We found negligible differences, and thus we use $\eta_{\rm switch}$ in our work.

 By means of Eq.\,\eqref{eq:eta_s}, we can calculate the value of the Eddington factor $\Gamma_\text{e,switch}$ at which the transition from optically thin to optically thick winds takes place $\eta(\Gamma_\text{e,switch})=\eta_{\rm switch}(\Gamma_\text{e,switch})$, where the mass-loss at the transition is computed via the optically thin prescription by \citet{Vink2001} $\dot M=\dot M_\text{V01}(L,M, T, \varv_\infty, Z)$, $M$ is evaluated from the mass-luminosity relations under homogeneity assumption, and the radius is computed from the Stefan-Boltzmann law.
 The value of $\Gamma_\text{e,switch}$ is therefore determined by the functions $\eta$ and $\eta_{\rm switch}$.
 An increase in $\eta$ or a decrease in $\eta_{\rm switch}$ results in a lower $\Gamma_\text{e,switch}$ and vice versa.